Lincoln Elementary

 cOMMUNITY sCHOOL hiGHLIGHT

-Lincoln Elementary grew their after-school programming framework to expand opportunities to more students!
-In the 24-25 year:
+Lincoln Elementary grew their after-school programming to expand opportunities to more students!
+In the 2024-2025 year:

-16 Different after-school enrichment programs for Grades 1-5
+16 Unique after-school enrichment programs for Grades 1-5

 116 Unduplicated students participated in after-school enrichment programming